 Parish Catholic Education Fund - All parishioners are encouraged to make contributions using the School Support envelopes that are included in the envelope packets that are mailed each month.
 School Endowment Fund - A fund has been set up so that memorials or donations can be given to the schools.
-The schools never use the money from the principal but only the growing interest that this money generates
+The schools never use the money from the principal but only the growing interest that this money generates.

 Alive In Christ Scholarship/Beyond Sunday - Financial Aid is offered through the Beyond Sunday Program of the Archdiocese.
 This program is an "umbrella" with several sub-programs of financial aid.
 Application is online and parents are responsible to apply and provide all requested materials to be considered for any of the financial aid opportunities.
-Registration for the Beyond Sunday Program generally begins February 1st of each school year and ends the last day of February.
-(We are assuming these dates will remain the same for the 2018-2019 year.)
+Registration for the Beyond Sunday Program generally in January and ends in February.